daniel-buza/polling-transformation/README.md

 @GetMapping("/{id}")
 public JobStatus getJobStatus(@PathVariable int id) {
-    final Future<BusinessObject> futureResult = ... find the job based on the id ...;
+    // Find the job based on the ID final Future<BusinessObject> futureResult = ...;

-    final BusinessObject result = futureResult.get(... timeout ...) // Wait for result (but wait no longer as the defined timeout)
+    // Wait for result (but wait no longer as the defined timeout) final BusinessObject result = futureResult.get(... timeout ...);

     // 1.
 If timeout happened
     return JobStatus( ... containing the fact, that the job is still running ... );